Prodrivers/pico-plugin-pagination/readme.md

 Provides basic pagination for [Pico](http://pico.dev7studios.com).

+Fork that supports reverse order presentation and sorting pages by date.

 ## Changelog

+**1.5** - Added support for reverse order presentation and sorting pages by date.
 **1.4** - Changed to use of `&gt;/&lt;` in default next_text and prev_text variables and added more variables Google search-like numbered pagination.
 **1.3** - Added ablity for pagination to happen in subfolders on a site.
 **1.2** - Added back the ability to set the path segment to indicate pages ("page indicator" ) now that changes have been made in Pico v0.8 that allow it to work properly.